 Mellon Awards are designated to any Seniors who major in Fine Arts at Loyola University Chicago.
 Those eligible must participate in Senior Exhibition and Senior Art History papers.
 These awards will be given based on voting at the Senior Exhibit opening and announced by faculty of the Department of Fine and Performing Arts.

 Student Exhibition Opportunities

 All students are invited to submit work to the Annual Student Art Competition including drawing, painting, photography, color theory, two and three dimensional design, graphic design, ceramics and sculpture, and any combination thereof.
-Click here for more information about applying for the 2018 Annual Student Art Competition.
+Click here for more information.

 Loyola's graduating fine arts majors exhibit recent work in ceramics, painting & drawing, photography, and visual communication.
 As graduation looms near, students are challenged to initiate and create an entirely new body of work.